python-ellar/ellar/docs/overview/exception_handling.md

 ## **Creating Custom Exception Handler**

-To create an exception handler for your custom exception, you have to create a class that follow `IExceptionHandler` contract.
+To create an exception handler for your custom exception, you have to make a class that follows the `IExceptionHandler` contract.

 At the root project folder, create a file `custom_exceptions.py`,